rust-lang/rustlings/README.md

 _Note: If you're on MacOS, make sure you've installed Xcode and its developer tools by typing `xcode-select --install`._

+_Note: If you have Xcode 10+ installed, you also need to install the package file found at `/Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg`._

 Once in the directory you can install `rustlings` on your machine and run the introduction:

 ```bash